-R package to implement ordered correlation forests (OCF), a nonparametric estimator specifically optimized for handling ordered non-numeric outcomes.
+R package to implement ordered correlation forest, a machine learning estimator specifically optimized for predictive modeling of ordered non-numeric outcomes.

-To get started, please check the online vignette for a short tutorial.
+To get started, please check the online short tutorial.

 package: